-Select Publications: Short Fiction, Flash, Poetry and Creative Nonfiction
+Select Publications: Short Fiction, Flash, Poetry, Creative Nonfiction and Literary Journalism

 The first story I remember being excited to write took the form of a set of journal entries for a competition at St. Michael’s Primary School when I was ten.
 That was a year of great success for me.
 My story won, and not long after I was also celebrating my performance in the class conker competition, having beaten David Simpson in the championship final.
 Sadly, that amounted to the peak of my athletic prowess, but I did keep writing.
 And writing.